a-type/adjective-adjective-animal/README.md

 # adjective-adjective-animal
 ### Suitably random and reasonably unique (and fairly adorable) human readable ids

-> Now with GfyCat lists!
+> Now with GfyCat animals!

 ## Usage
 The library export is a function.
 Call the function with the number of adjectives you want before the animal.
 Default is 2.